easybuilders/easybuild/docs/Submitting_jobs.rst

 An integer value specifying the maximum walltime for jobs (in hours) can be specified via ``--job-max-walltime`` (default: 24).

-..
-FIXME check this?
-For builds for which a reference required walltime is available via the ``build_stats`` parameter in an available easyconfig file for the same software pacakage, EasyBuild will set the walltime of the job to the double of that.
+For easyconfigs for which a reference required walltime is available via the ``build_stats`` parameter in a matching easyconfig file from the easyconfig repository (see :ref:`easyconfigs_repo`), EasyBuild will set the walltime of the corresponding job to twice that value (unless the resulting value is higher than the maximum walltime for jobs).

-If no reference walltime is available, the maximum walltime will be used.
+If no such reference walltime is available, the maximum walltime is used.

 .. _submitting_jobs_cfg_job_output_dir: